gabertooth/gabertooth.github.io/_posts/2019-07-01-mod_4_project_time_series.markdown

 With this function I was able to use the Dicky Fuller test’s p-value to confirm stationarity.
 As one would expect with all the transformations, each zip code had a very low p-value indicating strong stationarity.
 Thus, we are now ready to model!

 To be honest the modeling was the easiest part.
 Using my googling techniques and after a few ARIMA model Youtube videos, I was ready to model my five zip codes.
 The models predicted the future price using the past historical data.
-I decided on a 1,1,0 as my order for the models.
+I decided on a ARIMA order of 1,1,0 for the models.
 I believed this would be best, considering I got a error of around 2.1%.
 After confirming my model was accurate, I made the following observations.

 1. All of the zip codes selected have around a 40 percent ROI after 10 years which is very good.
 2. Weirdly all of the zip codes have a sort of down turn or bad couple months between 100 (8.3 years) and 150 (12.5 years) which could mean maybe there is going to be a recession.